Prof. Irma M. Verdonck – de Leeuw, PhD

 Psychologist, Speech & Language Therapist, Linguist

 Irma Verdonck-de Leeuw (1963) graduated as psychologist, speech pathologist, and linguist.
-She is professor at the Department of Otolaryngology – Head & Neck Surgery of VU University Medical Center (VUmc) / Cancer Center Amsterdam, and the Department of Clinical Psychology of VU University in Amsterdam, the Netherlands.
-She holds the chair “Living with Cancer: innovative care programs and e-health” established by the Dutch Cancer Society (KWF) / Alpe d’HuZes Foundation.
-She is chair of the interinstitutional research program “Quality of life in Cancer and Immunology” of VUmc Research Institutes: CCA/V-ICI and EMGO+.
+She is professor at the Department of Otolaryngology – Head & Neck Surgery of VU University Medical Center (VUmc) / Cancer Center Amsterdam, and the Section of Clinical Psychology of Vrije Universiteit Amsterdam in Amsterdam, the Netherlands.
+From 2010-2014 she was chair “Living with Cancer: innovative care programs and e-health” established by the Dutch Cancer Society (KWF) / Alpe d’HuZes Foundation.
+From 2015 onwards she holds the chair “Psychosocial Oncology” established by the Vrije Universiteit Amsterdam and VU University Medical Center.

 Her research comprises four main topics: 1) Quality of life and psycho-oncology in cancer patients and their families, 2) Supportive care: the prevention and management of adverse effects of cancer and its treatment from diagnosis through anticancer treatment to post-treatment and palliative care 3) Predictive modelling: quality of life in relation to biomarkers and survival, and 4) Voice, speech, swallowing, and oral function.